CodeDifferently/piano-lecture/README.md

 	* lets the window listen for the even `keydown`
 	* passes associated `keydown` value from event to the `playSound` function thats called.
 	* checks if theres an audio and key with the same data-key value as the keypress that was passed along
-	* adds class `active` to the key so it can undergo css changes
+	* adds class `active` to the key so it can undergo CSS changes

 Now we need to add sounds to the other keys.
 You can choose to add the sound to the correct piano key or add other sound effects.
 For Piano keys:
 C = "http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"

 C# = "http://carolinegabriel.com/demo/js-keyboard/sounds/041.wav"

 D = "http://carolinegabriel.com/demo/js-keyboard/sounds/042.wav"

 D# = "http://carolinegabriel.com/demo/js-keyboard/sounds/043.wav"

 E = "http://carolinegabriel.com/demo/js-keyboard/sounds/044.wav"

 F = "http://carolinegabriel.com/demo/js-keyboard/sounds/045.wav"

 F# = "http://carolinegabriel.com/demo/js-keyboard/sounds/046.wav"

 G = "http://carolinegabriel.com/demo/js-keyboard/sounds/047.wav"

 G# = "http://carolinegabriel.com/demo/js-keyboard/sounds/048.wav"

 A = "http://carolinegabriel.com/demo/js-keyboard/sounds/049.wav"

 A# = "http://carolinegabriel.com/demo/js-keyboard/sounds/050.wav"

 B = "http://carolinegabriel.com/demo/js-keyboard/sounds/051.wav"

 C = "http://carolinegabriel.com/demo/js-keyboard/sounds/052.wav"

 For sound effects, use these links: